isxaker/net_publish/README.md

 ```
 </details>

-We can omit the details about the deps.json file and its content since all of our application's binaries are in the same folder.
+We can omit the details about the ``deps.json`` file and its content since all of our application's binaries are in the same folder.
 >A runtime configuration file is not required to successfully launch an application, but without it, all the dependent assemblies must be located within the same folder as the application.

 More details about assembly resolution [here](https://github.com/dotnet/cli/blob/rel/1.0.0/Documentation/specs/corehost.md) and [here](https://github.com/dotnet/cli/blob/rel/1.0.0/Documentation/specs/corehost.md#assembly-resolution).

-I primarly use windows so i just build the app and run it.
+I primarily use Windows so I just build the app and run it.
 It works from ``/x64/Debug/net8.0`` folder even without publish.
-And I can just switch from windows to linux and do the same - just build and run and it works without publish.
+And I can just switch from Windows to Linux and do the same - just build and run the application, it works without publish.

 <h2>Build and publish</h2>

 Our goal is to obtain binaries for both Windows and Linux.
-I have added two publish profiles, one for each RID.
+I have added two publish profiles, one for each ``RID``.

 ```sh
 tree /f .\GenerateSelfSignedCertificate